Controlled KK-theory, and a Milnor exact sequence

 \subsection{Controlled $KK$-groups in the unital case}

 In this subsection, we specialize to the unital case and give a picture of the controlled $KK$-groups in this case.
 The basic point is that in this case one can use honest projections to define these groups rather than just elements satisfying $\|a(p^2-p)\|<\epsilon$ for suitable $a\in A$ and $\epsilon>0$ as in Definition \ref{alm com}.

-Let $A$ be a unital $C^*$-algebra, and let $\pi:A\to \LL(E)$ be a representation of $A$.
-We write $\pi_1$ for the corestriction of the representation to a representation on $\pi(1_A)\cdot E$.
-Note that if $\pi$ is substantial (see Definition \ref{apt}), then $\pi_1$ is too.